FredrikWartenberg/annihilator-creator/README.md

 # annihilator-creator

 Code for expanding sequences of annihilation and operators into normal order.
-Sequences are input as strings, where 'a' represents on annihilation operator and 'd'a creation operator (d for 'a dagger').
+Sequences are input as strings, where 'a' represents on annihilation operator and 'd' a creation operator (d for 'a dagger').

+For the background and formalism see [Annihilation and Creation Operators](https://en.wikipedia.org/wiki/Creation_and_annihilation_operators)

 ## Function Interface
 (from R session)